kristoffervelazquez/kristoffervelazquez/README.md

 *   🌍  I'm based in México
 *   ✉️  You can contact me at [kristoffervelazquez@gmail.com](mailto:kristoffervelazquez@gmail.com)
-*   🧠  I'm learning ReactJS, SQL
+*   🧠  I'm learning ReactJS, SQL, JavaScript
-*   🤝  I'm open to collaborating on projects as an intern
+*   🤝  I'm open to collaborating on projects as an intern somewhere I can grow up.

 ### Skills